NethServer/docs/administrator-manual/en/webtop5.rst

 Synchronization with ActiveSync (EAS)
 =====================================

-Devices mobile can be synchronized using ActiveSync.
+Mobile devices can be synchronized using ActiveSync.
 :index:`ActiveSync` can be used only for **contacts** and **calendars**.

 .. note::